bayansalduza/bayansalduza/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Avva Mobile.
+- 🔭 I’m currently working on Frank.
 - 🌱 I’m currently learning Cumhuriyet Üniversitesi

    I studied at a university suitable for my interest in